-Metric Weighting Threshold Target Maximum Results Adjusted EBITDA 40% \$5,900 million \$6,200 million \$6,500 million \$6,429.3 million Free Cash Flow 40% \$1,950 million \$2,150 million \$2,350 million \$2,578 million Global Regulatory Submissions 20% 110 120 130 145 Adjusted EPITDA is derived from Vietric' financial statements in the same manner as Vietric' publicly reported adjusted EPITDA, except that the calculation for the incentive program utilized
+Metric Weighting Threshold Target Maximum Results Adjusted EBITDA 40% \$5,900 million \$6,200 million \$6,500 million \$6,429.3 million Free Cash Flow 40% \$1,950 million \$2,150 million \$2,350 million \$ 2,578 million Global Regulatory Submissions 20% 110 120 130 145

 Adjusted EBITDA is derived from Viatris' financial statements in the same manner as Viatris' publicly reported adjusted EBITDA, except that the calculation for the incentive program utilized budgeted foreign exchange rates.
-Viatris' adjusted EBITDA as reported for the twelve months ended December 31, 2021 is reconciled to the most directly comparable U.S. GAAP measure in Appendix A. Free Cash Flow is derived from Viatris' audited financial statements in the same manner as Viatris' publicly reported free cash flow, except that the calculation for 2021 annual incentive compensation further adjusts the publicly reported measure for unplanned litigation gains or losses equal to or greater than \$25 million in the aggregate, if any, and for proceeds from the sale of property, plant and equipment.
-Viatris' free cash flow as reported for the twelve months ended December 31, 2021 is reconciled to the most directly comparable U.S. GAAP measure in Appendix A. The Science and Technology Committee reviewed the actual results of the global submissions included in the incentive compensation program.
+Viatris' adjusted EBITDA as reported for the twelve months ended December 31, 2021 is reconciled to the most directly comparable U.S. GAAP measure in Appendix B.

+\\ Free Cash Flow is derived from Viatris' audited financial statements in the same manner as Viatris' publicly reported free cash flow, except that the calculation for 2021 annual incentive compensation further adjusts the publicly reported measure for unplanned litigation gains or losses equal to or greater than \$25 million in the aggregate, if any, and for proceeds from the sale of property, plant and equipment.
+Although Viatris adjusts its compensation metrics for the impact of foreign exchange rates, the 2021 free cash flow metric was not adjusted because the impact of such adjustment was immaterial and would have had no impact on compensation.
+In future periods, free cash flow may be adjusted to reflect the impact for foreign exchange.
+Viatris' free cash flow as reported for the twelve months ended December 31, 2021 is reconciled to the most directly comparable U.S. GAAP measure in Appendix B.

+\\\ The Science and Technology Committee reviewed the actual results of the global submissions included in the incentive compensation program.

-The following table shows the 2021 actual incentive payout for each NEO reflecting Company performance at 190.57% of target.
+As discussed in more detail above in "Annual Incentive Compensation Awards for 2021" on page 50, the following table shows the 2021 actual incentive payout for each NEO reflecting Company performance at 190.57% of target.